kelleyma49/PSFzf/README.md

 PSFzf has been tested under PowerShell 6.0.

 ## Linux
-PSFzf has been tested under Bash on Ubuntu on Windows (WSL) with under PowerShell 6.0.
+PSFzf has been tested under PowerShell 6.0 in the Windows Subsystem for Linux.

 # Installation
 PSFzf is available on the [PowerShell Gallery](https://www.powershellgallery.com/packages/PSFzf).
 PSReadline should be imported before PSFzf as PSFzf registers PSReadline key handlers listed in the [PSReadline integration section](https://github.com/kelleyma49/PSFzf#psreadline-integration).